FAQ

 The hole clogs very quickly!

 The TINYPINK comes with a 2mm / 0.08“ hole to achieve 2mm / 0.08“ thin lines!
-If it clogs to fast please stick the included nail through it to open it again.
+If it clogs to fast please stick a nail or similar through it to open it again.

 We also recommend to use acetone spray (Montana Cans Cap Cleaner, Loop Aceton Spray, MTN, etc.) with a needle cap to blast residual paint out of the hole!